Fibrinogen: Cryofibrinogenemia

 Cryofibrinogenemia is an acquired disorder in which fibrinogen precipitates at cold temperatures and may lead to the intravascular precipitation of fibrinogen, fibrin, and other circulating proteins, thereby causing the infarction of various tissues and bodily extremities.
-Cryoglobulonemia may occur without evidence of an underlying associated disorders, i.e. primary cryoglobulinemia (also termed essential cryoglobulinemia) or, far more commonly, with evidence of an underlying disease, i.e. secondary cryoglobulonemia.
-Secondary cryofibrinoenemia can develop in individuals with infection (c.
+Cryoglobulinemia may occur without evidence of an underlying associated disorder, i.e. primary cryoglobulinemia (also termed essential cryoglobulinemia) or, far more commonly, with evidence of an underlying disease, i.e. secondary cryoglobulinemia.
+Secondary cryofibrinogenemia can develop in individuals with infection (c.
 12% of cases), malignant or premalignant disorders (21%), vasculitis (25%), and autoimmune diseases (42%).
-In these cases, cryofibinogenema may or may not cause tissue injury and/or other symptoms and the actual cause-effect relationship between these diseases and the development of cryofibrinogenmia is unclear.
+In these cases, cryofibrinogenemia may or may not cause tissue injury and/or other symptoms and the actual cause-effect relationship between these diseases and the development of cryofibrinogenemia is unclear.
 Cryofibrinogenemia can also occur in association with the intake of certain drugs.

 Acquired hypofibrinogenemia

 Acquired hypofibrinogenemia is a deficiency in circulating fibrinogen due to excessive consumption that may occur as a result of trauma, certain phases of disseminated intravascular coagulation, and sepsis.
 It may also occur as a result of hemodilution as a result of blood losses and/or transfusions with packed red blood cells or other fibrinogen-poor whole blood replacements.
+The low fibrinogen level in hemorrhagic fever caused by crimean-congo hemorrhagic fever virus is associated with high mortality rate.